ApexInsurtech/Aspire/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

-# CorDapp Template - Kotlin
+# APEX ASPIRE

-Welcome to the Kotlin CorDapp template.
-The CorDapp template is a stubbed-out CorDapp that you can use to bootstrap your own CorDapps.
+If you are reading this it is because you are part of a privileged group of people whom I trust very much.
+This repo has been cloned from the original Kotlin version of the CorDapp template.
+The Java equivalent is

-**This is the Kotlin version of the CorDapp template.
-The Java equivalent is [here](https://github.com/corda/cordapp-template-java/).**
+[here](https://github.com/corda/cordapp-template-java/).**

 # Pre-Requisites